International Security

 Why you should study this degree

-- In addition to essays and presentations, coursework includes policy briefs to develop practical skills for policymaking world.
+- In addition to essays and presentations, coursework includes policy briefs and policy-oriented research assignments to develop skills for a policymaking world.

 - Opportunities to tailor coursework to preferred areas of interest, including in-depth specialisation for the dissertation.

-- Opportunities to attend and participate at frequent research seminars and events including organised in collaboration with Centre for Security Studies.
+- Opportunities to attend and participate at frequent research seminars and events with internal and external speakers.
+Speakers could include individuals from the armed forces, research institutes and international security organisations.

 - Content driven by the latest research from lecturers who are experts in their field.